simeononsecurity/simeononsecurity.ch/content/articles/how-to-protect-your-small-business-from-phishing-scams/index.en.md

 ### Educating Employees about Phishing

 As a cybersecurity expert, educating employees about phishing is crucial in protecting your small business from potential attacks.
-By providing comprehensive training and awareness programs, you can empower your employees to identify and respond to phishing attempts effectively.
+By providing comprehensive training and awareness programs, you can help your employees to identify and respond to phishing attempts effectively.

 To educate your employees about phishing, consider the following strategies: